Candidates - Your Privacy

 The right to withdraw consent.
 Where we have requested your consent to carry out any processing of your data, you can of course withdraw your consent at any time;

 The right to complain to the Information Commissioner’s Office (the “ICO”).
 If you have a concern about the way 9-2-3 has processed your personal data, you are entitled to lodge a complaint with a supervisory authority.
-In the UK, the supervisory authority is the ICO.
+In the UK, the supervisory authority is the ICO, who can be contacted here.

 Further information about these rights generally is available here.